Tidal stream generator: Historical plans

-Nova Scotia Power has selected OpenHydro's turbine for a tidal energy demonstration project in the Bay of Fundy, Nova Scotia, Canada and Alderney Renewable Energy Ltd for the supply of tidal turbines in the Channel Islands.
+Nova Scotia Power selected OpenHydro's turbine for a tidal energy demonstration project in the Bay of Fundy, Nova Scotia, Canada and Alderney Renewable Energy Ltd for the supply of tidal turbines in the Channel Islands.
 OpenHydro was liquidated in 2018.

-Pulse Tidal are designing a commercial device in 2007–2009 with seven other companies who are expert in their fields.
-The consortium was awarded an €8 million EU grant to develop the first device, which will be deployed in 2012 at the Humber estuary and generates enough power for 1,000 homes.
-Pulse Tidal was liquidated in 2014.

-ScottishPower Renewables are planning to deploy ten 1MW HS1000 devices designed by Hammerfest Strom in the Sound of Islay in 2013.
+ScottishPower Renewables planned to deploy ten 1MW HS1000 devices designed by Hammerfest Strom in the Sound of Islay in 2013.